Internal

 Module aims and purpose

-Students will be encouraged to critically assess statutory provisions and relevant case law that govern these areas of intellectual property law, as well as the rationales justifying particular doctrines and the effects of the practical operation of these doctrines.
+In discussion-based seminars, students will be encouraged to critically analyse statutory provisions and case law that govern these areas of intellectual property law, as well as the rationales justifying particular doctrines.
+The module also aims to build students’ abilities to apply relevant intellectual property law to issues of contemporary relevance.

 Module learning outcomes